 Raw ropes can be difficult and even painful to tie with (for both partners), and it is for this reason that people prefer to buy ropes that have already been processed and treated.
 Ropes can be 'wet treated' or 'dry treated', but in order to wet treat ropes properly the ropes must be dried under tension or they become so bendy that they are basically unusable for Shibari.
 Because this process involves a lot of time and space, many people prefer to 'dry treat' their ropes.
 This usually involves a process of breaking in the ropes by rubbing it against itself to make the fibres more pliable, singeing the ropes over a flame to burn away the fuzzies, and rubbing waxy pastes or oils into the ropes.

 The wax used in usually a mix of beeswax blended with either camellia or jojoba oil.
-Ropes can be treated without beeswax, especially if you're vegan, or if you prefer lighter ropes, then you can simply use camellia or jojoba.
-Camellia is cheaper and more watery than jojoba, jojoba is more expensive and is effectively a liquid wax.
-We like to blend the two together for our perfect finish.
+Ropes can be treated without beeswax, especially if you're vegan, or if you prefer lighter ropes, then you can simply use camellia or jojoba oil.
+Both camellia and jojoba oil are commonly found in cosmetic products - camellia is lighter and rather running, while jojoba oil is a bit thicker with a slightly darker hue.

-We treat the ropes for sale the same way we treat our own personal ropes, so we know you'll have a great quality rope in your hands.
+We treat the ropes for sale the exact same way we treat our own personal ropes, so you know you'll have a great quality rope in your hands.